Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Lens Depth Function and -Relative Neighborhood Graph and Motivation for our Algorithms

-\item \textbf{Outlier identification (Algorithm \ref{outlier_alg}):} Points with a low lens depth value are natural candidates for outliers, and this is the rationale of Algorithm \ref{outlier_alg}.
-We will see in the experiments in Section \ref{exp_art_out} that this approach works well for data sets with a uni-modal structure, but can fail in multi-modal cases where the concept of outliers is less clear.
+\item \textbf{Outlier identification (cf. Algorithm \ref{outlier_alg} in Section \ref{section_algs}):} An outlier in a data set $\dataset$ is ``an observation .~.~. which appears to be inconsistent with the remainder of that set of data'' \citep[][Chapter 1]{barnett_lewis}.
+Points with a low lens depth value are non-central points according to the lens depth function and thus are natural candidates for outliers.
+We will see in the experiments in Section \ref{exp_art_out} that this approach works well for data sets with a uni-modal structure, but can fail in multi-modal cases.

-\item \textbf{Classification (Algorithm \ref{classification_alg}):} The simplest approach to classification based on depth functions is to assign a test point to that class in which it is a more central point: For each of the classes we could compute a separate lens depth function and evaluate a test point's corresponding depth value.
-The test point is then classified as belonging to that class that gives rise to the highest lens depth value.
-However, it has has been found that such a \emph{max-depth} approach has some severe limitations (compare with Section \ref{subsection_relwork_depthfunctions}).
+\item \textbf{Classification (cf. Algorithm \ref{classification_alg} in Section \ref{section_algs}):} The simplest approach to classification based on the lens depth function is to assign a test point to that class in which it is a more central point: For each of the classes we could compute a separate lens depth function and evaluate a test point's corresponding depth value.
+The test point is then classified as belonging to the class that gives rise to the highest lens depth value.
+However, it has been found that such a \emph{max-depth} approach has some severe limitations (compare with Section \ref{subsection_relwork_depthfunctions}).

 To overcome these limitations, we use a feature-based approach.
-We consider the data-dependent feature map
+When dealing with a $K$-class classification problem, we consider the data-dependent feature map

-and then apply our favorite out-of-the-box classification algorithm to the $K$-dimensional representation of our data set.
-This is exactly what we do in Algorithm \ref{classification_alg}, based on the estimated lens depth function. \end{itemize}
+and then apply an out-of-the-box classification algorithm to the $K$-dimensional representation of the data set. \end{itemize}